 It’s A New School Year For Parents, Too

-The month of September is an exciting time for kids.
+Back to school is an exciting time for kids.
 New clothes, new supplies, new teachers and new classmates mean they can start their school year with a clean slate.
 But what about us parents?
 Can we make a fresh start, too, or will the PTO president still hold a grudge for calling her a “wildebeest in a tennis skirt” at last year’s carnival?
 (Not that I did that.)
 (Okay, I totally did do that, but she deserved it.)

-But is there anything we parents can do to make the year school successful for everyone?
+But is there anything we parents can do to make the school year successful for everyone?
 The answer is an enthusiastic “Yes!”

-Eight ways to start off the school year on the right foot
+8 ways to start off the school year on the right foot

 1. Be Happy With the Teacher You’re Given

 Unless you know for a fact that your kid’s new teacher is a convicted felon, don’t freak out and call the principal if s/he wasn’t your first choice.
 Sure, the playground scuttlebutt may be that s/he’s strict or incompetent, but try to reserve judgment until you determine that for yourself.
 Every kid/teacher relationship is unique, so while your neighbor’s kid felt a teacher was too tough, your kid might enjoy her challenging assignments.

 If your kid is assigned to a classroom with someone who has a history of bullying him, by all means take action to get one of them reassigned and/or have a serious talk with the teacher.
 However, if you’re just upset because your kid’s friends aren’t in his room or there are a couple of troublemakers sitting next to him, it’s best to just get over it.
 Making new friends and successfully dealing with distracting people are skills all kids need to learn.